IkennaEgwim/Expenso/README.md

 - **Canva** - Design tool used for creating the application logo.
 - **ChatGPT** - For providing AI-driven information gathering and troubleshooting support.
 - **Google** - For being an indispensable search engine for research and troubleshooting.
+- **Lighthouse** - Used for auditing and improving performance, accessibility, best practices, and SEO, ensuring a high-quality user experience.

 ### Acknowledgements